bassetmatt/Neuro-Sings/README.md

 - I don't have extended knowledge about vocaloids, so if I put a producer or lyricist or singer as the "Artist" it doesn't mean anyting, I just probbaly took the name indicated or did some very basic search and put the first name I found as the artist.
 If a name is more appropriated for any given song please tell me.
 - This lack of knowledge extends to pretty much all the artist that I don't know that well.
 So if a title or artist isn't correct, please tell me.
 - There may be 2-3 exceptions but I don't intend to put all japanese titles in kanas or kanjis.
-- You can create flags in the database, but tags work by scanning the flags column, so don't name a tag to be a substring of another or the code may misbehave.
+- You can create flags in the database, but they work by scanning the flags column, not splitting using the separator, so don't name a flag to be a substring of another or the code may misbehave.
 - There may be instances of DD-MM-YYYY and YYYY-MM-DD dates format in the code, I may someday go through all the code to be more consistent but I'm too lazy for now.
 - I do not own any of the images used for covers, I think I gived proper credit in the README file in the `images/` directory.
 If credit is missing please notify me.